Hi, My name is Bill. I’m an alcoholic, addict and codependent. My sobriety date is September 14th, 1989.

 In short: Been there, done that.

 I’ve been writing about recovery in a variety of places for some years.
-A couple of years ago I started a blog related to Buddhism, and incorporated a bunch of articles and essays that I’d written as sort of a sideline.
+A couple of years ago I started a blog related to Buddhism, and incorporated a bunch of articles and essays that I’d written as a sort of sideline.
 Those pages have gotten a bunch of hits, and a couple of the articles are quite popular around the Web, especially the one on Post Acute Withdrawal Syndrome (PAWS).

-It always bothered me, though, that the recovery stuff was relegated to a inner page of the site, and that it wasn’t in a location that could easily be found by anyone who was interested in addiction and alcoholism.
+It always bothered me, though, that the recovery stuff was relegated to an inner page of the site, and that it wasn’t in a location that could easily be found by anyone who was interested in addiction and alcoholism.
 Information like that saved my life, and might well have gotten me into treatment sooner had I known about things such as the disease concept, denial and similar matters.
+Or not.

 I am agnostic by nature, in the literal sense (I don’t know, and neither do you), and try to follow the Middle Way by preference — if rather unskillfully.